All the Light in the Sky (2013)

 Writers: Jane Adams & Joe Swanberg

 I watched this mellow movie a few weeks ago and I’ve been thinking about it ever since.
 It’s a showcase for Jane Adams, an actor who often seems like the most fully realized character in any scene, even when she’s on for just a minute or two.
 I think she first caught my eye in Eternal Sunshine of the Spotless Mind, where she plays the beleaguered wife of the protagonist’s friend.
 She only has a couple lines but she suggests an entire life and marriage.
 She’s one of those character actors who, once you become aware of her, you begin to see everywhere.
 She’s been working steadily since the late 1980s, when she was a student at Juilliard.
-Looking at her IMDB, it looks like she supplemented a theater career with bit parts in film and TV, appearing in shows like Family Ties and Frasier.
-I associate her most with indie directors, especially Joe Swanberg, who directed this movie and is a frequent collaborator.
+A quick perusal of her IMDB suggests a theater career supplemented with bit parts in film and TV, including hits like Family Ties and Frasier.
+I associate her with indie directors, especially Joe Swanberg, who directed this movie and is a frequent collaborator.

 The storyline is very low-key and is more of a situation than a plot.
 Marie has agreed to host her niece, Faye, who is interested in pursuing a career in acting.
 Marie will show her the actor’s life, and talk to her about the business.
 It’s a funny time for Faye to visit, because Marie doesn’t have much going on, acting-wise, but the two have a warm relationship and confide in each other easily.
 Marie is frank with Faye about her life and though she doesn’t discourage her niece, Faye seems to develop a new awareness about what will make her happy as an adult — and she realizes it’s probably not acting.
 Marie also seems to benefit from these conversations, as she’s able to reflect on her life choices and talk openly about some of her fears.
 She’s also able to revisit a little bit of her own youth with Faye, as she parties with twenty-somethings and enjoys a romance with a younger guy.
 This is very much a hang-out movie, and I loved the way I felt I was getting a glimpse into someone else’s life.